Pmcg1/PandS_Project_2019/README.md

 - The Iris-setosa class is linearly separable from the other classes
 - The Iris-versicolor and Iris-virginica classes are not linearly separable from each other
 - It contains only 150 rows and 5 columns, therefore processing time for algorithms is relatively small
-- The data set is made up of real data, made from careful observations by an expert - it has not been synthesised and can therefore be considered a fair representatino of the real world
+- The data set is made up of real data, made from careful observations by an expert - it has not been synthesised and can therefore be considered a fair representation of the real world

 Linear separability is an interesting in relation to the dataset, as the setosa observations can be easily distinguished from the versicolor and virginica observations<sup>[4](#myfootnote4)</sup>.